36. Chaining LLMs with LangChain#

 interpreting laws and includes the Supreme Court and other federal courts.
 4.

-Department of Agriculture: This department is responsible for developing and
+Department of Agriculture: This agency is responsible for developing and

 executing policies related to farming, agriculture, and food.
 5. Department of

-Commerce: This department is responsible for promoting economic growth,
+Commerce: This agency is responsible for promoting economic growth,

 international trade, and technological advancement.
 6. Department of Defense:

-This department is responsible for protecting the country and its interests
+This agency is responsible for protecting the country and its interests through

-through military operations and national security.
-7. Department of Education:
+military operations and national security.
+7. Department of Education: This

-This department is responsible for overseeing federal education policies and
+agency is responsible for overseeing federal education policies and programs.

-programs.
-8. Department of Energy: This department is responsible for
+8. Department of Energy: This agency is responsible for developing and

 query = "What services does the CFTC provide?"